clay3d-io/blender-addon/README.md

 # How to install

-1. Download the Clay Blender Addon as a zip file.
+1. Download the Clay Blender Addon zip file attached to the [latest release](https://github.com/clay3d-io/blender-addon/releases/latest).

 2. Open Blender, and navigate to `Edit > Preferences`.